JahnviAghera/TeamZenith_TicTechToe/README.md

-#Due GitHub's FTP constraints prevented us from uploading the email dispatch and PDF creation functionality but on deploymnet its stil accessible this document is for refrence and backup purposes only.
+# Due GitHub's FTP constraints prevented us from uploading the email dispatch and PDF creation functionality but on deploymnet its stil accessible this document is for refrence and backup purposes only.
+# mftp_zip_2025_04_13_09_11_55.zip file has full code
 # Personal Finance Web Application

 A comprehensive web application that helps users track spending, manage budgets, and gain insights into their financial habits.